 Roasting Brussels sprouts is so very simple and requires very little prep work!

-- You can purchase fresh Brussels sprouts either by the stalk or with the heads already removed and in bulk.
-Either way, trim the ends (or cut the heads from the stalk), rinse, and pat dry.
+You can purchase fresh Brussels sprouts either by the stalk or with the heads already removed and in bulk.
+Either way, trim the ends (or cut the heads from the stalk).

 - Lightened Up Broccoli Salad